Non-cash payments are increasingly popular, with online transactions projected to reach around $17.6 trillion by 2027.

 Cons

-Over 3 million active websites use Stripe, and it's valued at $94.4 billion.
-It is available in 46 countries, out of which five have limited access.
+Stripe is used by over 3 million active websites and is valued at $94.4 billion.
+It operates in 46 countries, with limited access in five of them.

 Aside from payment processing, Stripe offers additional services like billing, invoicing, and identity protection.

-No, it does not.
-However, you can use both gateways separately and have them as payment options on your online store.
+Stripe does not accept PayPal, but you can offer both as separate payment options in your online store.

 Pros